section-engineering-education/engineering-education/content/articles/personality-test-app/index.md

 ### Building a Personality Test App with Python
 ### Introduction
-In this article, we will take a cursory look into how we can effectively use python list and functions to design a console app that makes use of python data structure in a more clearer and understandable manner.
+In this article, we will take a cursory look into how we can effectively use python lists and functions to design a console app that makes use of Python's data structures in a clear and understandable manner.

 We are going to design a personality test app that makes use of test questions from [Myers Briggs website](https://pdfcoffee.com/the-myers-test-pdf-free.html).

 ### How the Myers Briggs Personality Test Works
 There are several indices for testing people's identities, but we focus our test on  questions from Myers Briggs parameters which are;